September 28, 2014, Israel

 When I teach Krav Maga self-defense techniques and concepts I do not dictate an ending.

 In other words, unlike a karate kata, or a choreographed move, I do not tell you how the situation should end.
-What I do give you are tools and options.
+What I do give you are tools and options and the ability to use them.

 Why is this so?